How To Protect Against Sequence of Returns Risk in Your Retirement Portfolio

-Withdrawing money in the presence of a negative sequence of returns can have a material adverse impact on your portfolio's longevity.
+• Withdrawing money from your retirement portfolio in the presence of a negative sequence of returns can have a material adverse impact on your portfolio's longevity.

-We have written extensively about Sequence of Returns Risk (SoRR), but for good reason.
-It is clear the transition from accumulation (or building savings) to decumulation (or living off of savings) presents an individual with many new risks that must be considered and managed.
-Among the many new risks (see "Evaluating the Big Five Retirement Risks Every Retiree Faces" for more), SoRR is arguably the greatest when it comes to the magnitude of the potential effect it can have on your retirement outcomes.
+The transition from accumulation (or building savings) to decumulation (or living off of savings) presents an individual with many new risks that must be considered and managed before and throughout retirement.
+Among the many new risks (see "Evaluating the Big Five Retirement Risks Every Retiree Faces" for more), sequence of returns risk (SoRR) is arguably the greatest when it comes to the magnitude of the potential effect it can have on your retirement outcomes.

 Magnitude of Threat Posed by Sequence of Returns Risk

-Just a quick peak inside of an example Monte Carlo analysis quickly highlights the magnitude of threat SoRR can present:
+Just a quick peek inside of a Monte Carlo retirement planning simulation quickly highlights the magnitude of threat that sequence of returns risk can present a retirement portfolio:

 Understanding The Math Behind Sequence of Returns Risk